If it returns later

 Why This Matters

-Princeton could begin building a preservation framework before redevelopment pressure erases older places or local history.
+Princeton could still begin building a preservation framework before redevelopment pressure erases older places or local history.

 Potential Pros